hmc-cs111-spring2023/cs111-project-pitch-carsonfrench/contract.md

 _At a high level, what do you most want to get out of this project, and why?_

+I am excited to get experience working in a studio environment.
+It will be great to get practice doing both the design and development of the language and thinking in the perspective of a domain expert.

 ## Concepts / skills

 _What concepts and / or skills from class would you like to work on, as part of your